 Independent industrial hygienists tested every school’s indoor air quality to ensure it meets the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) COVID-19 guidelines for school buildings (Standard 55 and 62.1) The indoor air quality report looked at the following for values:

-- Temperature - Aligned to ASHRAE Standard 55 for thermal comfort range for the cooling season (72 - 79 °F).
+- Temperature – Aligned to ASHRAE Standard 55 for thermal comfort range for the heating season (68 - 78 °F).

 - Relative Humidity - The indoor relative humidity value aligns to ASHRAE Standard 55 and 62.1 which recommends maintaining relative humidity below approximately 65% to reduce the potential for microbial growth and thermal comfort.